-The TxTR instrument transformer amplitude correction factors also affect the scaling in SMV frames.
+The TxTR instrument transformer amplitude and angle correction factors also affect the scaling in SMV frames.
 Thus, it is sufficient to configure these correction factors in the sender only.
-The angle correction factors on the other hand affect only the fundamental frequency phasor and they need to be set in both the SMV sender and the receiver analog input configuration.

-Figure 55: Amplitude and angle correction
+Figure 54: Amplitude and angle correction

 6.4.4 SMV delay